kubernetes/website/content/en/blog/_posts/2023-10-26-blixt-ebpf-rust-in-kubernetes-sigs.md

 project and an active interest in the burgeoning [Aya project][aya] (a Rust framework for developing eBPF programs).
-We did eventually move the control-plane (specifically) to [Golang][go] however, so that we could take advantage of the [Kubebuilder][kb] and [controller-runtime][ctrl] ecosystems and we replaced our custom program loader (in eBPF, you generally write "loaders" which load your BPF byte code into the Kernel) with [Bpfd][bpfd]: a project adjacent to us in the Rust + eBPF ecosystem which [solves several security and ergonomic problems with managing BPF programs on Linux systems][bpfdwhy].
+We did eventually move the control-plane (specifically) to [Golang][go] however, so that we could take advantage of the [Kubebuilder][kb] and [controller-runtime][ctrl] ecosystems.
+Additionally, we augmented our custom program loader (in eBPF, you generally write "loaders" which load your BPF byte code into the Kernel) with [Bpfd][bpfd]: a project adjacent to us in the Rust + eBPF ecosystem which [solves several security and ergonomic problems with managing BPF programs on Linux systems][bpfdwhy].

-[After the license review process completed recently][lrev] the project became officially Kubernetes SIGs and interest has been growing.
+[After the license review process, which allowed provided a blanket exception for the use of dual licensed eBPF in CNFN, completed recently][lrev] the project became officially Kubernetes SIGs and interest has been growing.
 We have several goals for the project which revolve around the continued development of Gateway API, with a specific focus on helping mature Layer 4 support (e.g. `UDPRoute` and